- A. J. AlbanyA. J. Albany lives in Los Angeles with her husband and their two children, Charlie and Dylan.

 - Keith Lee MorrisKeith Lee Morris is an associate professor of English and creative writing at Clemson University.
 His short stories have been published in Tin House, A Public Space, Southern Review, Ninth Letter, StoryQuarterly, New England Review, The Sun, and the Georgia Review, among other publications.
 The University of Nevada published his first two books, The Greyhound God(2003) and The Best Seats in the House (2004).

-Title(s): The Dart League King, Call it What You Want
+Title(s): The Dart League King and Call it What You Want

 - Lucia NevaiLucia Nevai is the author of Seriously, a novel, published by Little, Brown.
 Her short stories have appeared in Tin House, Iowa Review, Zoetrope All-Story, the New Yorker, Glimmer Train, and other literary magazines.
 Her first collection, Star Game, won the Iowa Short Fiction Award.
 Her second collection, Normal, was published by Algonquin Books of Chapel Hill.
 A native of Des Moines, Iowa, she lives in upstate New York.